securing/IOSSecuritySuite/README.md

 Add *IOSSecuritySuite.swift* to your project

 ### Setup with CocoaPods
-`pod install iossecuritysuite` TODO
+`pod install iossecuritysuite`

 ### Setup with Carthage
-TODO
+Coming soon

 ## How to use